-These are some representative external resources.
+These are some external resources.
 The list includes tools that complement Graphviz, such as graph generators, postprocessors and interactive viewers.
 It also includes higher level systems and web sites that rely on Graphviz as a visualization service.
-You can also find Graphviz-related projects in Google Code.
-Please send us suggestions for additions to this list with, if possible, a recommendation as to appropriate category for the resource.

-- preview-dot A tool for visualising dot format graphs (with a .gv extension) within the preview pane of Windows Explorer.
-This also works in Outlook for attachments, etc. [Simon Laing]
+- preview-dot (2019) visualises Graphviz graphs (with a .gv extension) within the preview pane of Windows Explorer and Outlook.
+[Simon Laing]

-- d3-graphviz Renders SVG from graphs described in the DOT language using the Viz.js port of Graphviz and does animated transitions between graphs.
+- d3-graphviz Renders SVG from graphs described in the DOT language using the @hpcc-js/wasm port of Graphviz and does animated transitions between graphs.
 [Magnus Jacobsson]

 - jquery.graphviz.svg, jQuery plugin to make Graphviz SVG output more interactive and easier to navigate.
 [Rich Cooper]

-- Graphviz Test Tool, a GUI front-end for Graphviz [Hansuli Anderegg ]
+- Graphviz Test Tool (2014, abandoned), a Java GUI front-end for Graphviz [Hansuli Anderegg]

 - GraphvizFiddle, a dual-view Graphviz editor [Hermann Stamm-Wilbrandt]